5 Key Criteria for a Marketing Performance Management Solution

 2. Measure results on both Leads and Contacts.
 In Salesforce, a person can be stored as a Lead or a Contact.
 A Lead is designed to convert into an Account, Contact and Opportunity so you can track it’s progress through the sales cycle.
 But a Contact often has no status value and little process definition on how reps are supposed to engage and follow up with them.
 A good MPM system can measure the influence of pipeline and revenue by both Leads and Contacts in Salesforce.

-3. Ensure you can create campaign influence models.
+3. Ensure you can create campaign attribution models.
 Understanding the importance and value of a campaign is vital to making decisions on whether you should continue to invest in it.
-When reviewing tools for marketing analysis and marketing ROI, be sure there’s a way to create an influence model with the parameters that you choose to be important (weighting based on Campaign Type, market segments, timing in the sales cycle etc.) and also be sure you can set up multiple models so you can easily compare models and assess what’s right for your company.
+When reviewing tools for marketing analysis and marketing ROI, be sure there’s a way to create an attribution model with the parameters that you choose to be important (weighting based on Campaign Type, market segments, timing in the sales cycle etc.) and also be sure you can set up multiple models so you can easily compare models and assess what’s right for your company.

 4. Be sure the tool stores the data in salesforce.com.
 If your company is already investing in Salesforce as your CRM system, all your sales, marketing and service data should be stored right in salesforce.com.
 Why?
 Because sales is already working in Salesforce and in order for them to trust the marketing data it needs to live there too.
 Transparency across teams results in better collaboration and trust.